 If you’ve completed a pay equity analysis with a law firm or consultant, odds are it’s been a very manual process or you’re simply not involved until you receive the final results.
 While this can help you start to identify areas of concern, it’s only analyzing a snapshot in time — and the results are often outdated by the time the analysis is complete.

-When you leverage technology for pay equity analyses, the process becomes a lot more flexible and you can analyze your data whenever you’d like.
+When you leverage technology for pay equity audits, the process becomes a lot more flexible and you can analyze your data whenever you’d like.
 Pay equity platforms give your team the ability to:

 Leveraging a pay equity platform also gives your HR and compensation teams the opportunity to learn new skills.
-Your own team will gain expertise in pay equity methodologies and the specific approach you’re taking in your organization — so they can help guide decision making that could impact compensation strategy in the long run.
+Your own team will gain expertise in pay equity methodologies and the specific approach you’re taking in your organization, With this knowledge they can help guide decision making that could impact compensation and pay equity strategy in the long run.

 3. You need results that are easy to understand and communicate.

 There’s increasing pressure on companies across industries to be more transparent about their pay practices and communicate results of pay equity analyses.
-Some of the world’s largest brands are voluntarily disclosing results and even getting certified as a Fair Pay Workplace — and those that are not so transparent are feeling the pressure from all angles.
+Some of the world’s largest brands are voluntarily disclosing results and even getting certified as a Fair Pay Workplace.
+Those that are not so transparent are feeling the pressure from all angles.

-By proactively addressing pay equity internally and publicly, it allows your organization to control the conversation versus reacting to a heap of bad press.
-It demonstrates your commitment to pay equity for your existing employees, prospective talent, investors, and even your consumers, which helps build stronger brand loyalty.
+By proactively addressing pay equity internally and publicly, you enable your organization to control the conversation versus reacting to a heap of bad press.
+It demonstrates your commitment to pay equity for your existing employees, prospective talent, investors, and even your consumers, which builds stronger brand loyalty.

-When you have a better understanding of what your results mean, you can then focus on creating a plan and determining the right information to communicate to the right audiences.
+When you gain a better understanding of what your results mean, you can focus on creating an action plan and determining which information to communicate to the right audiences.

 4. You’re worried about data security.

-Analyzing pay equity requires you to look at a lot of sensitive information and employee data.
-If you’re going through a more manual pay equity analysis process, you’re likely passing data between stakeholders and third parties via email and other online channels.
+Analyzing pay equity in the workplace requires you to look at a lot of sensitive information and employee data.
+For those going through a more manual pay equity audit process, you’re likely passing data between stakeholders and third parties via email and other online channels.

-While your provider may have the best intentions, these practices can make your data vulnerable.
+While you may have the best intentions in doing so, these practices can make your data vulnerable.
 If this is something your organization is concerned about, a pay equity platform can help.

 Tech providers are held to the highest data security standards and will provide you with clear and transparent information about how your data is used and stored, as well as how they train their employees to handle employees’ personal and compensation data.
 This provides peace of mind that your data isn’t constantly being handed off between people and platforms and that you’re not subjecting your company or employees to a privacy risk.